fharris/JOTB2019_k8_playground/workshops/container-native-development/LabGuide300.md

 ### **STEP 3**: Validate Product Catalog application functionality

-If you don't remember the ip and port where you're app catalog service is running get back to **Discovering and Load Balancing --> Services --> product-catalog-service** and take note of it:
+If you don't remember the ip and port where you're app catalog service is running get back to **Discovering and Load Balancing --> Services --> product-catalog-service** step in the previous lab.

 ![](images/200/nodePortPath.png)